-Management Discussion & Analysis for the Year Ended March 31, 2012
+Management Discussion & Analysis for the Three Months Ended June 30, 2012

-The following discussion and analysis of the financial position and results of operations for PASINEX RESOURCES LIMITED (formerly Triple Dragon Resources Ltd.) (the "Company" Or "Pasinex") should be read in conjunction with the Company's annual audited consolidated financial statements for the years ended March 31, 2012 and 2011, and the related notes thereto.
-The audited consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The following discussion and analysis of the financial position and results of operations for PASINEX RESOURCES LIMITED (formerly Triple Dragon Resources Ltd.) (the "Company" Or "Pasinex") should be read in conjunction with the Company's condensed interim consolidated financial statements for the three months ended June 30, 2012, and the related notes thereto.
+The condensed interim consolidated financial statements were prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard 34 ("IAS 34").
 All dollars amounts are in Canadian dollars unless otherwise indicated.

-The effective date of this report is July 25, 2012.
+The effective date of this report is August 23, 2012.